scissor lift harness

 Does OSHA Require Workers to Wear a Harness on a Scissor Lift?

 OSHA considers guardrails to be scissor lift fall protection, partly because scissor lifts, in OSHA’s view, are considered scaffolding – not necessarily aerial lifts.
 Assuming there’s an adequate guardrail system in place, scissor lift harnesses aren’t required by OSHA, but for all other situations, a personal fall restraint system is mandatory.
 At CertifyMeOnline.net, it’s our opinion that fall restraint safety systems should be used whenever possible.
-Even when a there isn’t a harness required on scissor lift, it’s a good idea to don PPE whenever possible.
+Even when there isn’t a harness required on a scissor lift, it’s a good idea to don PPE whenever possible.

-The reason harnesses aren’t always required while onboard forklifts and scissor lifts is that their reach capabilities are far less than boom lifts, bucket lifts and other aerial lifts.
-These types of lifts are all used to raise and lower workers, cargo and equipment, but scissor lift platforms are larger and much closer to the ground than platforms on other aerial lifts and bucket lifts.
+The reason harnesses aren’t always required while onboard forklifts and scissor lifts is that their reach capabilities are far less than boom lifts, bucket lifts, and other aerial lifts.
+These types of lifts are all used to raise and lower workers, cargo, and equipment, but scissor lift platforms are larger and much closer to the ground than platforms on other aerial lifts and bucket lifts.

 Sturdy guardrail systems are generally all that’s needed to keep scissor lift operators from falling off the platform.
 We believe, however, that it’s better to be safe than sorry.
 If something unexpected were to happen while working from a scissor lift platform, only a secure PFRS would arrest a fall and prevent the operator from being injured by falling and hitting the ground.